TREE | Glenn Suokko : Paintings

 On view now at the Art Gallery at Simon Pearce in Vermont

-I am often asked where I get my inspiration, how or where do I create my paintings—in particular, the landscapes—and do I work plein-air or paint from photographs.
+I am often asked where I get my inspiration, how or where I create my paintings—in particular, the landscapes—and whether I work plein air or from photographs.
 I do neither.
 I paint in my studio, a space in which I love to work, a few steps away from my house.
 My art comes from imagination and experience, and most often I paint scenes based on what I see and retain from the land around me.
 Just about every painting is motivated by where I live in Vermont, a few miles outside the village of Woodstock, up in the hills, protected within a great, big, beautiful valley.
 It is there where I paint the land, hills, sky, clouds, and trees that inspire me.

 In this recent series of work, I have been inspired to render trees, mostly apples, to name the type, poised on the land, connecting them to the sky above and the earth that grounds them.
 In the paintings, the trees suggest movement sent by a gentle breeze, the simple gestures that time creates, and the pleasing light that often surrounds them.
 I am interested in painting the spirit of nature where the air becomes visual as it wraps around the living forms that rise from the earth.
-Rather than render a specific portrait of a tree, I seek to impart the down-to-earth essence of it, or groups of them, by depicting its shape and character, as well as the mood of day, the walk, the air, and colors of the season.
+Rather than render a specific portrait of a tree, I seek to impart the down-to-earth essence of it, or groups of them, by depicting its shape and character, as well as the mood of day, the walk, the air, and the colors of the season.